firemodels/bot/Bundlebot/README.md

    8. Type: `BUILD_bundle ` on a Windows PC to build a Windows bundle. (nohup is not available on Windows).

-   9. When the test bundles are ready to be published, type: `GH2bundles.sh` to download the bundles to the `bundles` directory.
-Then upload these bundles to the fds release page to create a release.
-Type `GH2bundles.bat` if on a PC.
+   9. Type: `GH2bundles.sh` to download the bundles to the `bundles` directory when the bundles are ready to be published.
+Type `GH2bundles.bat` if on a PC .
+Upload these bundles to the fds release page at at https://github.com/firemodels/fds/releases to create a new release. .

 ### Notes